Head and Warner condemn England to record defeat

 More telling still was the carefree manner in which England threw away their wickets once their slim hopes of successfully chasing down the runs vanished.

+Buttler came in at the fall of the fourth wicket and smashed his fourth ball straight up in the air as he tried to put Zampa out of the stadium, Moeen Ali holed out off the same bowler and Sam Curran and Liam Dawson went down swinging as well.
+None seemed overly disappointed to depart.

-With the World Cup in India next October, the 50-over format will soon take on far greater significance for Jos Buttler's side.
+With the World Cup in India next October, the 50-over format will soon take on far greater significance for Buttler's side.
 But evidently, that time has not yet arrived.

 Ultimately though, England leave Australia having achieved their goal: a World Cup won.